rishinair05/McGill_Course_Search/README.md

 # The (Unofficial) McGill Course Searcher

 Disclaimer: This is not an official McGill tool.
-This software was developed as a part of a research project on semantic/vector search engines by Rishi Nair (McGill '27).
+This experimental utility was developed as a part of a summer project on semantic/vector search engines by Rishi Nair (McGill '27).
 This search engine uses the SBERT 'all-mpnet-base-v2' sentence transformer model, and the FAISS library developed by Facebook.

 You can access this app at https://huggingface.co/spaces/rishinair05/McGill_Course_Search.